Finnish state snubs Weir's proposed tie-up with Metso

 "The two could have quite good synergies.
 They could expand their offering to the same customers."

-Weir Group hired Bank of America Merrill Lynch (BAC.N) and UBS UBSN.VX to advise it on the potential deal, while Metso was working with Morgan Stanley (MS.N), said a source who asked not to be named because the talks are private.
+Weir Group hired Bank of America Merrill Lynch and UBS to advise it on the potential deal, while Metso was working with Morgan Stanley, said a source who asked not to be named because the talks are private.

 Metso's biggest shareholder is Swedish activist fund Cevian Capital, whose co-founder Christer Gardell sits on Metso's board.
 Gardell was among the first investors to promote this year's split-up of Metso as early as 2005.